The Great Mouse Detective: Release

-During the film's initial theatrical release, the film was accompanied with the short, Clock Cleaners.
+During the film's initial theatrical release, the film was accompanied with the 1937 short film Clock Cleaners.

 The film was re-released on February 14, 1992, retitled as The Adventures of the Great Mouse Detective.

 Home media

 Following the theatrical re-release, the film was released on VHS and Laserdisc in July 1992 as part of the Walt Disney Classics series.
 It was placed into moratorium on April 30, 1993.
 It was released again on VHS on August 3, 1999 (with a game sheet inside it as part of a contest) and on DVD in 2002 with a short making-of featurette.
 In the United Kingdom, it was first released on VHS in 1992 followed by re-releases in 1993 and 1995.

 A "Mystery in the Mist Edition" of The Great Mouse Detective was released on DVD on April 13, 2010, and on Blu-ray Disc on October 9, 2012.
 Unlike previous home media releases, which all used the 1992 reissue title print (The Adventures of the Great Mouse Detective), this DVD restored the original 1986 title card, which had previously not been seen since the original 1986 release.
 The DVD also has the film in its 1.78:1 widescreen aspect ratio, which brings it closer to its original theatrical aspect ratio.
 The Blu-ray edition is region-free and thus can be played in any region of the world.
 The Blu-ray was finally released in the UK on November 9, 2015, and released in France on Blu-ray on October 20, 2015.